-If you are being accused of any of these offenses, you need an experienced New Hampshire criminal defense attorney.
+If you are being accused of any of these offenses, you need an experienced Portsmouth criminal defense attorney.
 Attorney John E. Durkin and his team can help you every step of the way, from arrest to trial and appeal if necessary.

 The help you need, the justice you deserve